 The app performance is good in most cases.

-Flutter in the future
+Google flutter in the future

 The SDK is being actively developed.
 So a lot can and will change.
 Above all, I will keep an eye on these developments: